-A simple migration file looks like this: Filename: 4_example_migration.js artifacts.require()
+A simple migration file looks like this: Filename: 4 example migration. is

-'''

-var MyContract = artifacts.require("XlbContract");
+''' var MyContract = artifacts.require("XlbContract");

 module.exports = function(deployer) {

 // deployment steps

 deployer.deploy(MyContract);

 };

 '''

 Note that the filename is prefixed with a number and is suffixed by a description.
 The numbered prefix is required in order to record whether the migration ran successfully.
 The suffix is purely for human readability and comprehension.